-Liaison visits, assignment due dates for Full Block, Spring only, 520 hours in one semester: Two liaison visits, one onsite and one remote, one each per half of the semester.
-Practicum Assignment Timeline
+Liaison visits, assignment due dates for Full Block: Fall or Spring, 440 hours in one semester: Two liaison visits, one visit per each half of the semester-one online and one remote, one each per third of the semester coinciding with the midterm and final evaluation due dates.

+Practicum Assignment Timeline:

-- 1. Weeks 1-5: Learning contract collected. - 2.
-Weeks 6-10: Midterm evaluation collected by the OFE no later than March 31. - 3.
-Weeks 11-15: Final evaluation and self-reflective narrative for semester collected and submitted to OFE no later than the first day of the summer semester.
+- 1. Weeks 1-5: Learning contract collected - 2.
+Weeks 6-10: Midterm evaluations collected by the OFE-due by March 31.